 - Rice Cooker or nonstick rice pot– If you make a lot of rice (and many countries throughout the world eat mainly rice) a rice cooker is a great investment.
 It is a set it and forget it appliance that makes it easy to have lots of rice ready to go without having to watch over it.
 The one I have also has a delay timer so you can use a slow cooker or instant pot and come home to a house full of ready to go food.

-Additional kid friendly resources about the Middle East:
+Additional kid friendly resources

 A big part of getting kids excited about new cuisines is introducing them to other aspects of the culture.
 Using music, books, and movies help spark children’s interest and open them up to trying new foods.